TripSavvy rating: 5 STARS (out of five)

 Passengers pile into boats that look similar to the ones used in Disney's previous Pirates rides.
 (It quickly becomes apparent that they have quite different capabilities, however.
 More on that in a moment.)
 As the boats leave the station, they pass under a talking pirate skeleton head (who, like the rest of the ride's characters, speaks in Mandarin) and float by diners in Barbossa’s Bounty.
 It's reminiscent of Disneyland's "waterside" restaurant, Blue Bayou, but instead of that eatery's relatively upscale fare, the Shanghai restaurant serves tasty, quick-serve barbecue along with Asian dishes.

 Rounding a corner, the ride's first yo-whoa moment occurs when a skeleton pirate transforms into an an animatronic Jack Sparrow.
-(If you are curious about the technology behind the effect, check out my article about the magic and theme park illusion known as Pepper's Ghost.)
+To create the impressive effect, Disney’s Imagineers used the tried-and-true magic and theme park illusion known as Pepper's Ghost.
 The innovative ride vehicles enable Disney's Imagineers to precisely stage and time the impressive metamorphosis.

-Instead of passively floating along in a current of water as is the case for the original Pirates ride and other boat-based theme park rides such as it's a small world, Battle's boats include underwater magnetic motors -- a theme park design first -- that can precisely control their movement.
+Instead of passively floating along in a current of water as is the case for the original Pirates ride and other boat-based theme park rides such as it's a small world, Battle's boats include underwater magnetic motors—a theme park design first—that can precisely control their movement.
 They can speed up, slow down, move sideways, rotate, and even move backwards.
 Some have described the first Pirates ride as a floating cocktail party in which passengers randomly eavesdrop on the buccaneers as they sack and pillage the town and go about their dastardly, yo-ho-ing business.
-But the new boats allow this ride to tell a carefully orchestrated, linear story about a reanimated Jack Sparrow on the hunt for Davy Jones' sunken treasure.
+But the new boats allow the Shanghai ride to tell a carefully orchestrated, linear story about a reanimated Jack Sparrow on the hunt for Davy Jones' sunken treasure.

 Great Animatronics and Immersive Media